Alben W. Barkley: Return to the Senate

 He re-entered politics in 1954, challenging incumbent Republican senator John Sherman Cooper.
 In a 1971 study of Barkley's Senate career, historian Glenn Finch argued that Barkley was the only person who could beat Cooper.
 Few issues differentiated the candidates, and the campaign hinged on party politics; visits to Kentucky by President Eisenhower, Vice President Richard Nixon, and Illinois senator Everett Dirksen on Cooper's behalf reinforced this notion.
 Barkley resumed his Iron Man campaign style, campaigning for up to sixteen hours a day, countering the "too old" charge that had cost him the 1952 Democratic presidential nomination.
 He won the general election by a vote of 434,109 (54%) to 362,948 (46%), giving Democrats a one-vote advantage in the Senate.

 Veteran West Virginia senator Harley M. Kilgore offered to exchange seats with Barkley, putting Barkley on the front row with the chamber's senior members and himself on the back row with the freshman legislators, but Barkley declined the offer.
 In honor of his previous service, he was assigned to the prestigious Committee on Foreign Relations.
 In this position, he endorsed Eisenhower's appointment of Cooper as U.S. Ambassador to India and Nepal.
 His relative lack of seniority did not afford him much influence.
 Barkley did not sign the 1956 Southern Manifesto despite school segregation being legally required in Kentucky prior to Brown v.
 Board of Education (1954).

 Death

-In a keynote address at the Washington and Lee Mock Convention on April 30, 1956, Barkley spoke of his willingness to sit with the other freshman senators in Congress; he ended with an allusion to Psalm 84:10, saying "I'm glad to sit on the back row, for I would rather be a servant in the House of the Lord than to sit in the seats of the mighty," drawing riotous applause.
+In a keynote address at the Washington and Lee Mock Convention in Lexington, Virginia on April 30, 1956, Barkley spoke of his willingness to sit with the other freshman senators in Congress; he ended with an allusion to Psalm 84:10, saying "I'm glad to sit on the back row, for I would rather be a servant in the House of the Lord than to sit in the seats of the mighty," drawing riotous applause.
 He then collapsed onstage and died of a heart attack, aged 78.
 He was buried in Mount Kenton Cemetery near Paducah.